Getting to grips with AI and algorithmic black boxes

 Specifically, AIAAIC believes that everyone should know when they are using or being assessed, nudged, instructed, or coerced by an AI or algorithmic system, understand how the system works, appreciate its impact, and be in a position to make informed decisions based on clear, accurate, concise and timely information.

 One way AIAAIC does this is by collecting examples of incidents and controversies driven by and relating to AI, algorithms and automation.

-A free, open library detailing 700+ negative events since 2012, the AIAAIC repository is used by researchers, academics, NGOs, policymakers, regulators, lawyers, as well as several household name multinationals.
+A free, open library detailing 750+ negative events since 2012, the AIAAIC Repository is used by researchers, academics, NGOs, policymakers, and industry experts.

 It is used to conduct qualitative and quantitative research; inform analysis and commentary; develop case studies; devise training and education programmes; and develop risk-based products and services, including incident response and crisis plans.

 CIPR members are welcome to use, copy, redistribute and adapt the repository, subject to the terms of its Creative Commons attribution license.